Stremio/ytdl-core-blob/README.md

 Because `ytdl-core` and many of it's dependencies have an irrational engine requirement of Node.js >=10, and we're using Node 8.x

-This engine dependency errors out when using `yarn install`
+This leads to an error while using `yarn install` with a Node.js version that is lower then 10.x

 ## How to